3nachePaul/Introducere-in-Robotica---Proiect/README.md

 ## Flow

 1. **Turning the Safe On:**
-   - The switch is turned on, and a message is displayed on the LCD ("Welcome to the Safe Box!").
+   - The switch is turned on, and a message is displayed on the LCD ("CRACK THE CODE!").
    - The game begins, and the player can start guessing the combination.

 2. **Guessing the Combination:**